saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-key.md

 GpgFrontend provides a flexible and user-friendly interface for generating GnuPG-compatible key pairs.
-The updated **Generate Key** dialog introduces multiple configuration levels—from simplified templates to advanced cryptographic control—catering to both casual and expert users.
+The updated **Generate Key** dialog introduces multiple configuration levels from simplified templates to advanced cryptographic control, catering to both normal and expert users.

 ## Launch the Generate Key Dialog